sarajahedazad/Elastoplasticity/README.md

 ---
 ### References
 * [Lejeune Lab Graduate Course Materials: Bisection-Method](https://github.com/Lejeune-Lab-Graduate-Course-Materials/bisection-method/tree/main)
-* chatGPT: was used for completing the documentation.
-The introduction and [What is Newton's Method?](#nm) sections are written by the GenAI.
-Also, was used to generate epsilon arrays.
+* ChatGPT: was used for completing the documentation.
+All sections before [Requirements](#requirements) are written by the GenAI.
+Also, was used to generate epsilon arrays in the tutorials.
+References used by ChatGPT:
+- J. Lubliner, *Plasticity Theory*, 2006.
+- T. Belytschko, *Nonlinear Finite Elements for Continua and Structures*, 2014.
+- Simo & Hughes, *Computational Inelasticity*, 1998.